ethereum/sourcify/README.md

 The script will download the correct Solidity compiler binary, compile the contract and output the resulting bytecode and metadata json.
-The only step you still have to do is comparing the bytecode with the craetion bytecode of the contract in the blockchain.
+The only step you still have to do is comparing the bytecode with the creation bytecode of the contract in the blockchain.

 ## Security Precautions